-- ISCED levels in row A1 must be selected from a dropdown list.

-- Increases between the four points in this salary range should be linked to the number of years' service, although they might be conditional on other prerequisites such as a positive evaluation.
+- ISCED levels in row A1 must be selected from a dropdown list. - Increases between the four points in this salary range should be linked to the number of years' service, although they might be conditional on other prerequisites such as a positive evaluation. - The minimum qualification level to enter the teaching profession in the reference year refers to the qualification for newly qualified teachers only (not the minimum qualification among all newly recruited teachers).
+If some people qualified in past years to become teachers with a lower minimum qualification (than that required in the reference year) can still be recruited as new teachers in the reference year, this qualification level (and associated salary scale) should be reported in other part of the questionnaire.
+See section 3.7.3.

-3.6.2.2.
-Higher than minimum qualification to enter the teaching profession in the reference year (if most prevalent) and salary range
+3.7.2.2 Salary range B: Salary range of newly fully qualified teachers entering the teaching profession with higher than minimum qualification to enter the teaching profession in the reference year (if most prevalent)